AVSystem/Anjay-lite/README.md

 make -j
 ```

+Make sure to replace `/path/to/mbedtls/install` with the actual path to your
+installation.

-Anjay Lite requires MbedTLS 3.x.
+> Anjay Lite requires MbedTLS 3.x.
 Versions from the 2.x series are not supported.

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>

 ## Documentation

-To get started with Anjay Lite, refer to our documentation:
+Visit the official Anjay Lite documentation:

 - [Compilation instructions][anjay-lite-compilation]
 - [Full documentation][anjay-lite-full-documentation]